Germany 2010 "Bicentenary of Nature Science Museum in Berlin"

 Some 230 tonnes of fossil bones, of several dinosaur species, fishes and plants, were excavated and sent to Berlin.

-The extremely well preserved skull of the Giraffatitan is a sensation find, as complete skulls of sauropods are very rare.
+The extremely well preserved skull of the Giraffatitan is a sensational find, as complete skulls of sauropods are very rare.
 The cast of the skull can be seen next to the dinosaur skeleton in the atrium of the Museum.
 The original skull is fragile, therefore it is stored in the Museum and available for paleontological study only.

 Scientists all over the world are puzzling how much a live Giraffatitan actually weighed.
 Some have calculated a mass of 50 tonnes, whereas others think it was just 20 to 30 tonnes.
 Furthermore, they are interested in the static and physiological problems a dinosaur this size had to overcome.